TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 Class organization guideline
 ----------------------------

-This is not a strict ruleset, rather a guideline how to alleviate your modeling tasks and support modularity.
+This is not a strict rule set, rather a guideline how to alleviate your modeling tasks and support modularity.

 The Entities and simulation setups are implemented as classes that cross-reference to each other without restrictions.
 (Hardware) modules are